specklesystems/speckle-docs/dev/base.md

 ![Collections in frontend 2](../dev/img/core/fe2-collections.gif)

-Suppose we look at how Collection objects are used inside Speckle Commits (Versions).
+Suppose we look at how Collection objects are used inside Speckle versions.
 We see within the Collection’s `elements` property; we can expect any objects to be nested, including sub-collections.

 Importantly, however, we only see `Collection` objects nested under other `Collections`.